 Another Christchurch winner was the city’s popular Riverside Market, which fought with Scentre Group’s Westfield Newmarket development to take out the Yardi Retail Property Award for 2020.
 The 5,000m2 inner city retail, hospitality, food and produce market has revived the heart of Christchurch, providing a benchmark for the “new Christchurch”.

-The most fiercely contested category, with 24 nominees in total, was the Kāinga Ora - Homes and Communities Multi-Unit Residential Property Award, with 132 Halsey in Auckland the 2020 category winner.
-Judges credited the 7 and 8 Star NZGBC Homestar-rated development as an exemple of what a resilient, sustainable and considerate residential development can achieve.
+The most fiercely contested category, with 24 nominees in total, was the Kāinga Ora – Homes and Communities Multi-Unit Residential Property Award, with 132 Halsey in Auckland the 2020 category winner.
+Judges credited the 7 and 8 Star NZGBC Homestar-rated development as an example of what a resilient, sustainable and considerate residential development can achieve.

 The Holmes Consulting Group Tourism and Leisure Property Award was presented to Four Points by Sheraton, a project delivered in only 18 months, turning an under-utilised office block into a stylish 4.5 star world class hotel.

 Kōwhai Ridge, a partnership between Fletcher Living and Ngāti Whātua Ōrākei was the winner of the Templeton Group Urban Land Development Property Award, with judges saying the masterplan has cleverly preserved and enhanced the existing ecological features.
 “Kōwhai Ridge is an example of the positive outcomes possible when driven by acute attention to detail and a partnership approach in a master-planned development”.